FieryCod/holy-lambda/README.md

                         - :port        - local port number to listen to
                         - :static-dir  - assets which should be presented at /
                         - :envs-file   - path to envs file
+                        - :runtime     - overrides :runtime:name and run Lambda in specified runtime
-                        - :params      - map of parameters to override in AWS SAM stack:pack             > Packs Cloudformation stack stack:deploy           > Deploys Cloudformation stack
+                        - :params      - map of parameters to override in AWS SAM stack:pack             > Packs Cloudformation stack
+                        - :runtime     - overrides :runtime:name and run Lambda in specified runtime stack:deploy           > Deploys Cloudformation stack
                         - :guided      - guide the deployment
                         - :dry         - execute changeset?
-                        - :params      - map of parameters to override in AWS SAM stack:describe         > Describes Cloudformation stack stack:doctor           > Diagnoses common issues of holy-lambda stack stack:purge            > Purges build artifacts
+                        - :params      - map of parameters to override in AWS SAM
+                        - :runtime     - overrides :runtime:name and run Lambda in specified runtime stack:describe         > Describes Cloudformation stack
+stack:doctor           > Diagnoses common issues of holy-lambda stack stack:purge            > Purges build artifacts